notstrange13/RoomSwift/README.md

-This is the project made by team SynLabs.
+This is the project made by Team SynLabs.

 deployed link- https://room-swift.vercel.app/